medialab/minet/docs/cli.md

   input2                        Path to the second file.
 Will understand `-` as
                                 stdin.

-optional arguments:
+Optional Arguments:
-  -p MATCH_COLUMN_PREFIX, --match-column-prefix MATCH_COLUMN_PREFIX
+  -p, --match-column-prefix MATCH_COLUMN_PREFIX
                                 Optional prefix to add to the first file's column names to avoid conflicts.
   --separator SEPARATOR         Split indexed url column by a separator?
-  -s SELECT, --select SELECT    Columns of input CSV file to include in the
+  -s, --select SELECT           Columns of input CSV file to include in the
                                 output (separated by `,`).
-  -o OUTPUT, --output OUTPUT    Path to the output file.
+  -o, --output OUTPUT           Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
   -h, --help                    show this help message and exit